Vyral/base-template/_posts/2019-08-23-dont-forget-to-do-these-5-things-before-moving-day-arrives.md

 **1\.
 Find the nearest branch of your bank or transfer to a new bank.** Before you move, you should locate a branch of your current bank that’s near your new home.
 If there isn’t one, then you’ll need to find a new bank altogether.&nbsp;

 **2\.
-Find new medical providers.** Assuming you’ve moved too far away to continue seeing your old medical providers, you’ll need to find a new doctor, dentist, optometrist, etc. before you make your big move.
+Find new medical providers.** Assuming you’ve moved too far away to continue seeing your old medical providers, you’ll need to find a new doctor, dentist, optometrist, etc., before you make your big move.
 Don’t forget to have all of your medical records transferred over once you do.&nbsp;

 {% include pullquote.html %}